jasongrimes/fretboardfoundation/_chapters/030-scales/037-note-names.md

 ---
-title: Note names and registers
+title: Notes on the fretboard
 slug: note-names
-abstract: The "normal" way to think about notes, with added attention to distinguishing between the same notes in different octaves.
+abstract: Locating the natural notes on the fretboard, with attention to distinguishing between octaves.
 ---

 {% include figure.html